Remember when using your phone at the table was impolite?

 Their over-the-top colorful “Crazy Shakes” went viral in NYC, garnering attention from Vogue who called them the “New Cronut.”
 And they’re not the only ones taking advantage of this trend.

-When I was researching this article, I scoured Instagram’s top food posts, perusing accounts such as @eater and @infatuation, and diving into what’s trending on top foodie hashtags.
+When I was researching this article, I reviewed Instagram’s top food posts, perusing accounts such as @eater and @infatuation, and diving into what’s trending on top foodie hashtags.
 Everywhere I looked, I saw new derivations of colorful, over-the-top desserts and drinks.

 New York is the clear trendsetter.
 These hollowed out fruit juices from @JohnsJuiceNYC are everywhere on Instagram right now.